Stephen Hawking Death: Eddie Redmayne, Actor Who Won An Oscar For Portraying The Physicist, Reacts

 Stephen Hawking’s death has stunned the world.
-People from all walks of life are revealing their thoughts on the passing of the world renowned theoretical physicist, including actor Eddie Redmayne, who won an Oscar for his on-screen portrayal of Hawking in the 2014 film, The Theory Of Everything.
+People from all walks of life are revealing their thoughts on the passing of the world-renowned theoretical physicist, including actor Eddie Redmayne, who won an Oscar for his on-screen portrayal of Hawking in the 2014 film, The Theory Of Everything.

-According to a March 14 report by Deadline, Eddie Redmayne is revealing his thoughts on Stephen Hawking’s death, and says that he is very saddened to hear the news of his tragic passing.
+According to a March 14 report by Deadline, Eddie Redmayne is revealing his thoughts on Stephen Hawking’s death and says that he is very saddened to hear the news of his tragic passing.
 Redmayne, who currently stars in Fantastic Beasts: The Crimes of Grindelwald, opened up about Hawking and sent condolences to his family.

 Redmayne called Hawking a “truly beautiful mind,” and gushed over him as a scientist before revealing that Stephen was the “funniest man” that he had ever had the pleasure to meet.
-The actor also send well wishes, his love, and thoughts to the Hawking family.
+The actor also sent well wishes, his love, and thoughts to the Hawking family.
 In the past, Redmayne described meeting Hawking for the first time an “astounding moment,” and claimed that the scientist had become “an idol” in his mind.

 “We have lost a truly beautiful mind, an astonishing scientist and the funniest man I have ever had the pleasure to meet.
 My love and thoughts are with his extraordinary family.”